Living Aloha: 6-Day Hawai'i Island Hula & Wellness Retreat

 Andrea Luchese

-Andrea is the founder and Kumu Hula (master teacher) for Hālau Hula Ka Pi’o O Ke Ānuenue, a hula school based in Ashland, Oregon, and Ha'a Hula 'Ohana, an online hālau hula with students from all over the world.
-She is a 2014 ‘uniki (graduated) kumu hula (hula instructor), under Raylene Haʻaleleʻa Kawaiaeʻa and Keala Ching, and the hula traditions of Halau ʻO Haʻaleleʻa and Na Wai ʻIwi Ola, respectively..."My greatest joy is getting to share the light of hula and seeing how it transforms and elevates people's lives."
+Andrea is the founder and Kumu Hula (master teacher) for Hālau Hula Ka Pi’o O Ke Ānuenue, a hula school with locations in Kapa'au, Hawai'i and Ashland, Oregon, and Ha'a Hula 'Ohana, an online hula school with students from all over the world.
+She is a 2014 ‘uniki (graduated) kumu hula (hula instructor), under Kumu Raylene Haʻaleleʻa Kawaiaeʻa and Kumu Keala Ching, and the hula traditions of Halau ʻO Haʻaleleʻa and Na Wai ʻIwi Ola, respectively..."My greatest joy is getting to share the light of hula and seeing how it transforms and elevates people's lives."
 Read more about Kumu Andrea.

 Our Kōkua